lupyuen/lupyuen.github.io/src/testbot3.md

 - Then boot it on the __Arm64 Device__ _("Test Device")_

-Our Test Bot can't __Physically Swap__ a MicroSD between a Test Server and a Test Device.
+Our Test Bot got no fingers and it can't __Physically Swap__ a MicroSD between Test Server and Test Device.

 Thus it needs a MicroSD Multiplexer to __Electically Swap__ the MicroSD between the two machines.

 _How does it work?_